AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SupportedRoleClassType/RoleReference.md

 SupportedRoleClassType.RoleReference Property
 =============================================
-AutomationML 2.1 APIGets or sets the role reference.
+Gets or sets the role reference.
 This property is equivalent to [RefRoleClassPath][1].

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)